wilsonmar/oss-perf/ga_metrics.md

   There is generally a correlation that longer sessions occur because of more screens being viewed by users.

+## Average Document Interactive Time
+This can be found elsewhere.

 ## Industry Benchmarks
 <img align="right" src="https://cloud.githubusercontent.com/assets/300046/9973608/547e30c0-5e33-11e5-84c9-e823e70498f1.jpg" height="100" alt="">